yokoso-capstone/yokoso/README.md

 <br>

+## Wiki

+For more information about the project click [here](https://github.com/yokoso-capstone/yokoso/wiki/Y%C5%8Dkoso-Overview#general)

 ## Preview

 Yōkoso is deployed to separate production and staging environments, based off the `main` and `develop` branches respectively.